Drewraw/social-record-platform/CONTRIBUTING.md

 **Admin Dashboard Expansion:**

-* Manage campaigns, tags (issues, policies), and performance metrics.
+* Manage forumns, tags (issues, policies), and performance metrics.

 **Community Discussion Threads:**

-* Each campaign has a dedicated discussion space (like GitHub Discussions threads) for updates and feedback.
+* Each forumn has a dedicated discussion space (like GitHub Discussions threads) for updates and feedback.

 **Insights Engine:**